lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/TailwindGuide.md

 documentation](https://tailwindcss.com/docs/configuration).

 If your site doesn't have a Tailwind configuration file in its root directory, then your site will use all of Tailwind's default settings as well as packages that include Tailwind.

-Bodiless has a mechanism that will merge all the Tailwind configuration files coming from all packages and produce a single CSS file.
+Bodiless sites have a mechanism to discover all packages' and sites' Tailwind config files (`site.tailwind.config.js`), and combine them into a single Tailwind file during the build process.
+To utilize this, you must follow the naming convention described in the [next section](#tailwind-configuration-for-a-package).

+Tailwind provides a feature that if a class is not found in the code base, the CSS will be purged and thus reduce the CSS bundle.

 !> **IMPORTANT:** If the classes are duplicated in the site and the package, **the site's CSS will always win**.

+### Tailwind Configuration for a Package

+01. Add a `site.tailwind.config.js` file to the root of the package.
+    ```js
+    const plugin = require('tailwindcss/plugin');

+    module.exports = {
+      purge: [
+        './lib/**/!(*.d).{ts,js,jsx,tsx}',
+      ],
+      theme: {},
+      plugins: [],
+    };
+    ```
+01. Within `files` of the `package.json`, add `/site.tailwind.config.js` to make sure it's exported with the package.

 ## Determine Whether to Use Extend vs Replace